bridgedb/bridgedbjs/README.md

 bridgedbjs
 ==========

-JS client for BridgeDB.org id mapping framework webservices
+JS client for the [BridgeDB](http://bridgedb.org) id mapping framework [webservices](http://bridgedb.org/wiki/BridgeWebservice).
+Not all the functionality of the BridgeDB webservices are exposed by this library yet, but pull requests are welcomed.

 [API Documentation](https://bridgedb.github.io/bridgedbjs/docs/Bridgedb.html)

+## Using with Java
-To use with Java, look at [Nashorn](http://openjdk.java.net/projects/nashorn/), [Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino) or [DynJS](http://dynjs.org/).
+To use with Java, you can use [Nashorn](http://openjdk.java.net/projects/nashorn/), [Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino) or [DynJS](http://dynjs.org/).

 Nashorn tutorials:
 * http://www.oracle.com/technetwork/articles/java/jf14-nashorn-2126515.html